- Elevation: 2,187 m (7,175 ft)

 Elephants and tigers still live in this region, though the chance of seeing any is very, very small.
 You will almost certainly meet plenty of sweat bees although they are relatively harmless unless they get stuck inside your shirt.

 Obviously, the best hike to do is a traverse from one side to the other and most who do this seem to opt to start in Sungai Relau and finish at Kuala Tahan so that the lengthy Kuala Tahan route is more descent than ascent.
-This is around 85km in total and apparently requires around 5 days and 4 nights (minimum) and is briefly outlined below based on our online research so far.
+This is around 85km in total and apparently the standard National Park requirement is that it is done over 7 days although as little as 5 days and 4 nights is possible if you can find a willing guide for this and you are sure your group is very fit.
+The shortest itinerary timewise is briefly outlined below based on our online research so far.
 Be sure that you start no later than 8am each morning.

-Day 0: Get to Gua Musang by train or bus.
+Day 0: Get to Gua Musang or Merapoh by train or bus.

 Day 2: Kem Kubang-Belumut-Bonsai-Botak-Summit (2,187m).
 6-7 hours of hiking.

 From Kubang, it is about 30 minutes to Belumut.
 From Belumut to Bonsai is a further 3 hours.
 Bonsai to Botak is 1 hour and Botak to the summit is 1 hour.
 The last water source is at Camp Botak (1,935m) but if you can make it to the summit (one further hour) then it is obviously preferable for sunset and sunrise photos.

 Day 3: Summit-Gunung Gedung-Gunung Reskit-Gunung Pangkin-Gunung Pondok Dua / Wray’s Camp (1,095m).
 9-10 hours of hiking.